parryc/thevoid/templates/leflan/language_lithuanian.md

 Adjectives match noun's case, gender, and number.

-Use a neuter adjective for impersonal statements.
+Use a neuter adjective for impersonal or state of being statements.
 Neuter gender adjectives are the same as masculine gender adjectives, but drops the _S_.
 Accent stays in the same spot.

+* Man yra gera - I feel good
+* Jam yra liūdna - He feels sad
+* Man yra linksma - I feel happy
+* Yra karšta lauke - It is hot outside

 ## Declension